ptrckprz/ptrckprz.github.io/_pages/about.md

 Patrick Pérez is Valeo VP of AI and Scientific Director of [valeo.ai](https://ptrckprz.github.io/valeoai/), an AI research lab focused on Valeo automotive applications, self-driving cars in particular.
 Before joining Valeo, Patrick Pérez was researcher at Technicolor (2009-2018), Inria (1993-2000, 2004-2009) and Microsoft Research Cambridge (2000-2004).
 His research interests include multimodal scene understanding and computational imaging.

 ### News
 * 2022.10: Plenary talk at [ICIP'22](https://2022.ieeeicip.org/)
+* 2022.07: [Code](https://github.com/huyvvo/BiB) for our ECCV'22 paper "Active learning strategies for weakly-supervised object detection"
+* 2022.07: [Code](https://github.com/valeoai/STEEX) for our ECCV'22 paper "Steering Counterfactual Explanations with Semantics"
+* 2022.07: Our survey on the [Explainability of vision-based autonomous driving systems](https://arxiv.org/abs/2101.05307) accepted in IJCV.
 * 2022.07: Course on robustness, confidence and adaptation at the Vision and Sport Summer School ([VS3 2022](http://cmp.felk.cvut.cz/summerschool2022/)) in Prague
 * 2022.07: Our survey on the [Explainability of vision-based autonomous driving systems](https://arxiv.org/abs/2101.05307) accepted in IJCV
 * 2022.07: [Papers](https://ptrckprz.github.io/conf/) accepted at ECCV'22